thezanrutar/watchlist-generator/README.md

 Releases are currently for Windows only, but I'll add macOS and Linux in the future.

+### Version 1.0b2

+Added support for macOS on Metal.

 ### Version 1.0b1

 It is still a work in progress and is bare-minimum to work.